From square plaquettes to triamond lattices for SU(2) gauge theory: Results

 \subsection{The SU(2) Hamiltonian for a triamond lattice}

-Figs.~\ref{fig:lat111} and \ref{fig:lat333} show the locations of lattice sites and gauge links on a triamond lattice.
-See also our two-minute video presentation \cite{vimeo}, which provides views of the triamond lattice from a camera moving around it.
+Fig.~\ref{fig:tripanels} shows the locations of lattice sites and gauge links on a triamond lattice.
+See also our two-minute video presentation (\url{https://vimeo.com/904585432}), which provides views of the triamond lattice from a camera moving around it.

 To introduce the triamond lattice quantitatively, we will first define six unit vectors labeled as colors (red, green, blue, cyan, magenta, yellow) to aid the discussion,

 where $\hat i$, $\hat j$ and $\hat k$ are the standard orthonormal vectors.
 Every gauge link in the triamond lattice is along one of these color directions.
 As an aside, we note that the colors defined here have nothing to do with the colors of quantum chromodynamics.